Overdamped limit at stationarity for non-equilibrium Langevin diffusions

 \end{itemize} In any cases, assuming $(iv)$ with $\eta\neq 0$, we see that the process $(Z,W)=(Q\Sigma^{-1}X,Q\Sigma^{-1} W)$ on $Q\Sigma^{-1}\T^d\times\R^d$ where $Q$ is an orthonomal matrix that sends $\eta/|\eta|$ to $\mathbf{e}$, solves an equation of the form \eqref{eq:decouple}.
 In other words, apart from the equilibrium case, the only cases where $\mu_\gamma$ is of a tensor form for some $\gamma>0$ is a combination of a one-dimensional space homogeneous system with an independent $d-1$ dimensional equilibrium system.

 \begin{proof}

-The Langevin process being hypoelliptic and irreducible, its invariant measure admits a smooth positive density with respect to the Lebesgue measure, which we write $e^{-H(x,y)}$ ($H$ possibly depends on $\gamma$ but we do not explicit this dependency to alleviate notations).
+The Langevin process being hypoelliptic and irreducible, its invariant measure admits a smooth positive density with respect to the Lebesgue measure, which we write $e^{-H(x,y)}$ ($H$ possibly depends on $\gamma$ but we do not explicit this dependency to simplify notation).
 The invariance of $\mu_\gamma$ is equivalent to